Captain Underpants: The First Epic Movie: Plot

 In Piqua, Ohio, best friends and next-door neighbors George Beard and Harold Hutchins create comic books, their latest creation being a superhero named Captain Underpants.
 They are fourth-graders at Jerome Horwitz Elementary School, where their excessive pranks to cheer up their fellow students put them at odds with their cruel principal Benjamin Krupp.
 One day, they tamper with their classmate Melvin Sneedly's invention, the Turbo Toilet 2000, to lift the other students' spirits, but Mr. Krupp uses one of Melvin's other inventions to record the boys enacting the prank.
 He prepares to put George and Harold in separate classes in hopes of ending their friendship.

 George hypnotizes Mr. Krupp using a 3-D Hypno-Ring from a cereal box prize before Mr. Krupp can sign the papers to separate George and Harold.
 They command Mr. Krupp to become Captain Underpants, leading him to cause trouble around town.
 After taking him to their treehouse, the boys discover that they can turn Captain Underpants back into Mr. Krupp by splashing water on him and back into Captain Underpants by snapping their fingers.
-To keep Mr. Krupp from separating them, they convince Captain Underpants that Mr. Krupp is his secret identity.
+They come up with a clever plan to keep Mr. Krupp from separating them by convincing Captain Underpants that Mr. Krupp is his secret identity.
 His change in personality attracts the attention of the school's shy lunch lady Edith.

 Meanwhile, Professor Pee-Pee Diarrheastein Poopypants Esquire is hired as the school's new science teacher, though George and Harold are suspicious of his violent behavior.
 Poopypants, who invented a Nobel Prize-winning "sizerator", is sick of never being taken seriously due to his name, and seeks to eliminate all laughter.
-With Captain Underpants as principal, the school becomes a livelier place, but a rainstorm turns Captain Underpants back into Mr. Krupp, who officially places George and Harold in separate classes.
+George and Harold continue with their plan by making the school a livelier place, with Captain Underpants as principal.
+However, a rainstorm turns Captain Underpants back into Mr. Krupp, who officially places George and Harold in separate classes, because their plan failed.